What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven

-GAPs \cite{GAPs} was originally proposed in 2017 with 1969 gray images collected from 3 federal roads in Germany.
-It \cite{ExtendGAPs} is extended to 2468 images in 2019 by adding images collected from a new federal highway.
-All images share the same resolution of 1920×1080.
-The annotations have also been optimized by enclosing the distress with a more tight bounding box to restrict the pixels of non-damage area.
-Although \cite{ExtendGAPs} theoretically categorizes pavement distress into six classes, 89.71\% instances in GAPs depict intact roads and bleeding is excluded in the actual annotation due to the absence in the acquired images.
-Compared to the original version that only offered patches in a size of 64×64, the extended version offers several patch sizes showing more context information, resulting in 692,377 patches of surface defects and 6,035,404 patches of intact road.
+\paragraph{\textbf{GAPs:}} Originally introduced in 2017, GAPs \cite{GAPs} contains 1969 grayscale images collected from three federal roads in Germany and was extended to 2468 images (1920×1080) in 2019 with additional images from a new federal highway \cite{ExtendGAPs}.
+The annotations have also been optimized by enclosing the distress with a tighter bounding box to restrict the pixels of non-damage area.
+Although \cite{ExtendGAPs} theoretically categorizes pavement distress into six classes, 89.71\% of GAPs depict intact roads, and bleeding is excluded from the actual annotation due to the absence of acquired images.
+Compared to the original version that only offered patches in a size of 64×64, the extended version offers several patch sizes that show more context information, resulting in 692,377 patches of surface defects and 6,035,404 patches of the intact road.
 In addition, a smaller subset containing 50,000 samples is also provided to support fast experiments. \href{https://www.tu-ilmenau.de/en/university/departments/department-of-computer-science-and-automation/profile/institutes-and-groups/institute-of-computer-and-systems-engineering/group-for-neuroinformatics-and-cognitive-robotics/data-sets-code/german-asphalt-pavement-distress-dataset-gaps}{All versions are only provided to academics upon request.}